Installation¶

 In order to build Catalyst from source, developers need to ensure the following pre-requisites are installed and available on the path (depending on the platform):

-The clang compiler, LLD linker (Linux only), CCache compiler cache (optional, recommended), and OpenMP (Linux only).
+The clang compiler, LLD linker (Linux only), CCache compiler cache (optional, recommended), and OpenMP.
+Additionaly, the GFortran compiler is required on ARM macOS systems.

 The Python package manager